kuhmasii/django3-password-generator/README.md

 # django3-password-generator
-This app takes info from the checkbox and picks a random characters for a password.
+This app takes info from the checkbox and picks random characters for a password.